 There is a tiered charge to hold funds with HL.
 It's a maximum of 0.45% p.a. - view our charges.
 Comments are correct as at 30 September 2020.

 Source for performance figures: Financial Express

 The fund is mostly invested in companies that own, manage or develop UK properties.
 Some of these specialise in niche areas such as hotels, student accommodation or healthcare buildings.
 The portfolio also includes companies that don’t invest in property directly but that have a big link to the sector.
 Examples include property search website Rightmove and storage company Big Yellow Group.
 Part of the portfolio is invested in other countries like Germany, Sweden and Ireland.
 This gives the fund some international diversification.

-More than half the fund is invested in the US, with the rest spread out over Europe and developed Asia Pacific countries.
-Just 5% is invested in UK property companies.
+More than half the fund is invested in North America, with the rest spread out over Europe and developed Asia Pacific countries.
+Less than 5% is invested in UK property companies.
 This could make it a good option to diversify a portfolio with a lot invested in UK property or you’re worried about the prospects for the UK property market.

 The fund invests in some smaller companies.
 These could offer higher growth potential but they’re riskier than larger companies.

 This fund buys commercial properties up and down the UK.
 Investments are well-spread between retail, office and industrial properties.
 The managers have the flexibility to use derivatives, which adds risk.

-The managers buy a mix of properties around the country, but invest more in London and the South East than other areas.
+The managers buy a mix of properties around the country.
 When they buy a new property they often refurbish or modernise it.
 They hope this makes it more desirable to potential tenants, and more likely they’ll sign longer leases.
 If this happens the value of the property could increase.

 The manager invests directly in properties all around the UK.
 It isn’t focused on the South East of England as much as other funds.